kashish63/chatbot-using-VideoSDK-and-openai-realtime/README.md

-# AI Translator Agent using VideoSDK and OpenAI Realtime API
+# Voice Chatbot using VideoSDK and OpenAI Realtime API

 This project integrates VideoSDK, OpenAI Realtime APIs to create voice assistant.
 Below are the setup instructions.